AnkitaGarg17/pokemon_application/README.md

 1. Clone this repository to your local machine using the following command: git clone https://github.com/AnkitaGarg17/pokemon_application.git

-2. Navigate to the project directory: cd PokemonApplication
+2. Open a command prompt or terminal and navigate to the project directory.

 3.Build the application: dotnet build